ekzhang/bore/README.md

     <LOCAL_PORT>    The local port to listen on

 OPTIONS:
     -h, --help               Print help information
-    -p, --port <PORT>    Optional port on the remote server to select [default: 0] -t, --to <TO>        Address of the remote server to expose local ports to -V, --version        Print version information
+    -p, --port <PORT>        Optional port on the remote server to select [default: 0] -s, --secret <SECRET>    Optional secret for authentication -t, --to <TO>            Address of the remote server to expose local ports to -V, --version            Print version information
 ```

 ### Self-Hosting